kevinhwong1/KevinHWong_Notebook/_posts/2020-08-07-DNA-Extractions-for-adult-homogenates-of-Porites-Thermal-Transplant-Batch-2.md

 14. Centrifuge at 12,000 rcf for 1 minute
 15. Label final tubes
 16. Aliquot 10 uL into labelled PCR tubes for QC
-17. Store labelled samples in -20deg;C
+17. Store labelled samples in -20 &deg;C

 # Quantify Results